Trump Attorney Michael Cohen's Secret 3rd Client: Fox News Host Sean Hannity

 Trump denies any sexual relationship with Daniels.
 Broidy acknowledged the affair with Bechard and apologized to his family.

 There was no indication as to whether Hannity might have been involved in such an arrangement.
-Hannity said on his radio show on Monday that Cohen was not formally his lawyer.

-"Michael never represented me in any matter," he said.
-"I never retained him in a traditional sense.
-I never received an invoice from Michael.
-I never paid legal fees to Michael," but Hannity said he did have legal conversations with Cohen about which he asked for his "perspective."

-Hannity later said on Twitter that his conversations with Cohen never involved anyone else.
+He issued a statement on Monday afternoon that said his discussions with Cohen had never involved anyone else.

-I assumed those conversations were confidential, but to be absolutely clear they never involved any matter between me and a third-party.— Sean Hannity (@seanhannity) April 16, 2018
+"Michael Cohen has never represented me in any matter," Hannity said.
+"I never retained him, received an invoice, or paid legal fees.
+I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.
+I assumed those conversations were confidential, but to be absolutely clear they never involved any matter between me and a third party."

+Hannity said separately on Twitter that his discussions with Cohen "dealt almost exclusively about real estate."

 Hannity has been a champion of Trump's and Cohen's on his show and a critic of the FBI and Justice Department; former House Speaker Newt Gingrich said on Hannity's show last week that the FBI raid on Cohen was like the abuses of the "Gestapo."